reframejs/reframe/docs/usage-manual.md

 }
 ~~~

-That way, you can create the hapi server yourself and configure it as you wish.
+That way, we can create the hapi server ourselves and configure it as we wish.

 You can also customize the Reframe hapi plugins,
 and you can use Reframe with another server framework such as Express.